kanbanyte/sepa/srs/srs.md

 <div class="page"/><!-- page break -->

 # Introduction
-This project tackles the development and implementation of a perception system for a cobot to perform pick and place tasks.\
+This project addresses the development and implementation of a perception system for a cobot to perform pick and place tasks.\
-Located within the Factory of the Future the cobot will be used to demonstrate the capabilities robotics have, in this case with moving electronics autonomously to assist workers.\
+Located within the Factory of the Future the cobot will be used to demonstrate robotics capabilities, in this case with moving electronics autonomously to assist human workers.\
-The robot currently works off predefined positions, and the system implementation will upgrade this to use computer vision and AI to find the locations of available items and autonomously use them.
+The robot currently operates on predefined positions, and the system implementation will enable it to leverage computer vision and artificial intelligence to find the locations of available items and autonomously manipulate them.

 ## Purpose
 > *[Define the purpose of this SRS and identify its target reader or audience]*